 Second, prioritize use cases and initiatives in context, not in a vacuum.
-Given our current business, partner ecosystem, regulatory, cultural and technological contexts, and given the trajectory of each, what are three initial areas to pilot?
-What is the health and economic value associated with each -- across stakeholders and when interconnected?
-What metrics would determine success -- access, speed, having a "single source" of truth, wait times, patient outcomes?
-These will evolve, but clarity upstream will streamline downstream tool selection and configuration decisions.
+Given the current business, partner ecosystem, and regulatory, cultural and technological contexts -- and given the trajectory of each -- what are three initial areas to pilot?
+What is the health and economic value associated with each, across stakeholders and when interconnected?
+What metrics would determine success: access, speed, having a "single source" of truth, wait times, patient outcomes?
+These will evolve, but upstream clarity will streamline downstream tool selection and configuration decisions.

-Only once these areas are clearly defined for near term, and aligned for long term, should the organization begin to evaluate DLT infrastructures.
+Only when these areas are clearly defined for the near term and aligned for the long term should the organization begin to evaluate DLT infrastructures.

 - Scalability and performance.
-Frequency and design of transactions and interactions with the ledger -- elasticity, consensus validation, security, risks of failure
+The frequency and design of transactions and interactions with the ledger -- including elasticity, consensus validation, security, risks of failure -- make up this criterion.

 - Power consumption.
-Computational and environmental costs associated with consensus and how transactions and interactions are validated
+This criterion includes computational and environmental costs associated with consensus and how transactions and interactions are validated.

 - Roles and governance.
 This includes how organizations and stakeholders allocate power, make decisions, set permissions, collaborate on code, etc.

 - Privacy and anonymity.
 Established across stakeholders and aligned with regulatory regimes and business parameters, it also informs the permission framework.